 While AI can help automate the analysis of massive amounts of IoMT data, and other data collected from health records, its ability to create explainable, beneficial and personalized outcomes specific to the patient that are clinically appropriate, reliable and accurate is a major challenge.
+For healthcare devices, it is important for Edge AI technologies to not require high bandwidth connectivity with backend cloud services to allow acceleration of adoption in many use cases, such as rural locations and healthcare facility lower levels.
+Edge AI devices are not accessed remotely, therefore, are not intercepted by malevolent actors.

 Al algorithms review and analyze data, and make recommendations and in cases requiring autonomous operations, take action.
 Diagnosing people and identifying treatments for people is complex.
 Diseases such as cancer are complex, and there is still much to be learned.
 Furthermore, each person has a different reaction to treatments and what works for one person may not work for another.
-Al generated recommendations may yield treatment recommendations that lead to adverse outcomes, including injury and death.
-There are a variety of reasons Al may lead to negative or unintended outcomes, including data that may be outdated, contains bias, or incomplete.
+All generated recommendations may yield treatment recommendations that lead to adverse outcomes, including injury and death.
+There are a variety of reasons All may lead to negative or unintended outcomes, including data that may be outdated, contains bias, or incomplete.
 The source of the data may be unknown for privacy reasons.
-While the Al algorithms have been trained on this data, the reasons it led to a specific recommendation may not be explainable and transparent.
+While the All algorithms have been trained on this data, the reasons it led to a specific recommendation may not be explainable and transparent.
 This leads to a loss of confidence in the Al's ability to analyze the data accurately and reliably.